tranductridung/Task-Management/README.md

 # Task-Management
  ## Overview
+Task Management Website is a simple and efficient tool designed to help users organize their daily activities.
+Users can create, update, and track their tasks easily.
+The app also includes user authentication and role-based access control, ensuring security and a personalized experience.

  ## Features
- * Add, edit and delete task
+* Manage tasks with ease: Create, update, and delete tasks.
- * Assign status, comment to task
+* Track progress: Assign statuses and add comment tasks.
- * Add another user to task
- * User registation, login and authentication
+* Collaborative work: Share tasks with other users.
+* Secure authentication: Register and log in with JWT-based authentication.

  ## Technologies Used
  * **Frontend**: React, Tailwind, Vite